-Ingrid Backstrom, a professional skier, actually grew up in B-lot on the weekends with her two brothers while her parents were volunteer patrollers.
-The mountain was literally her babysitter.
-Many families have been packing up their kids, skis, and dogs into motorhomes and pull-behind trailers for decades to come stay the weekends and holiday breaks up in Crystal’s B-lot.
+Ingrid Backstrom, a professional skier, grew up in B-lot on the weekends with her two brothers while her parents were volunteer patrollers.
+The mountain was her babysitter.
+Many families have been packing up their kids, skis, and dogs into motorhomes and pull-behind trailers for decades to stay the weekends and holiday breaks up in Crystal’s B-lot.
 Many have become close friends over the years and join together at bonfires after Christmas dinners.

-The community that fills B-lot every weekend is forever welcoming and at times, a bit rowdy, which we won’t complain about.
+The community that fills B-lot every weekend is forever welcoming and, at times, a bit rowdy, which we won’t complain about.

 “One Christmas Eve when I was an instructor and my parents were up for the holidays, we were having dinner when someone knocked on the door.
 It was our neighbor inviting us out for drinks and a bonfire.
 My dad being the socialite that he is grabbed a bottle of Tequila and headed out to meet everyone.
 From the trailer, I could see the silhouettes of everyone around the fire.
 They were talking about the forecast and how they were going to “get pitted” in the days to come.
 When I finally joined them, I realized that our neighbors were my bosses, our freeride director and other rippin’ locals that I had been admiring for years out on the hill.
 They welcomed my parents and myself with open arms and open beers.” – Brianna

-This is a common theme, the B-Lot community is full of powder hounds, ski-everyday-locals, families, and those looking for a weekend getaway in the mountains.
+This is a common theme; the B-Lot community is full of powder hounds, ski-everyday locals, families, and those looking for a weekend getaway in the mountains.

 Kristen speaks of the B-Lot kid gang from her earlier years as if they were family.
-After skiing, they would be building huge snow forts and getting in trouble for trying (and sometimes failing) to jump the creek out back.
+After skiing, they would be building massive snow forts and getting in trouble for trying (and sometimes failing) to jump the creek out back.
 They were all semi-professional snow-shovelers at a very young age, as that was the “chore” that most B lot kids had to do each day.
 They have celebrated holidays together and even hosted a Thanksgiving dinner for 23 people and an unknown number of dogs in her family’s RV a few seasons back, one of her favorite Thanksgiving to date.